-"This sacred line of horses was provided to us by the Oglala Lakota" says Nijmeh, "so that they would carry us from across Turtle Island to Washington, DC on our three-month long journey across Turtle Island to demand justice from Congress and the Administration."
+The sacred line of horses were given to the Muwekma Ohlone to carry them across Turtle Island to Washington, DC on a three-month long journey to demand justice from Congress and the Administration.

 Chairwoman Nijmeh challenged the notion-articulated in communications from the Secretary's office that her Tribe's only path towards gaining federal recognition is through congressional avenues.
 Chairwoman Nijmeh forcefully argues in a legal analysis that the Department has misconstrued relevant statutes and regulations, and that a proper reading clearly demonstrates the Department is fully able to corrective administrative errors.